ujjavala/project-flow-shield/README.md

 # 3. Test the system
 # Register → john@example.com / SecurePass123!
-# Check logs for verification link: docker-compose logs backend
+# Check logs for verification link: docker-compose logs backend | grep "Verification link"
-# Login and explore the dashboard!
+# Use the verification link to verify your account, then login!

 # 4. Verify Temporal + AI is working
 curl http://localhost:8000/temporal-status           # Check connection